sas6523/rangemaps/autoRangeMapper.md

 ## Plotting the data:

 In order to plot the data, many solutions were attempted.
-We finally landed on using `r library(ggplot2)` to get and draw polygons for both the state and for counties.
-If you wish to edit this for your own state, you will need to adjust the function call `r states_map <- map_data("county","north carolina")` to reflect your state.
+We finally landed on using `library(ggplot2)` to get and draw polygons for both the state and for counties.
+If you wish to edit this for your own state, you will need to adjust the function call `states_map <- map_data("county","north carolina")` to reflect your state.
 The script will create a folder in your working directory called "maps".
 This folder will then be populated by the maps created in the script, and named by their corresponding scientific names.

 ```{r plotting, echo=TRUE, eval=FALSE}